sd17fall/softdes.web/_assignments/final-project.md

 * **Poster** - large form factor, tool to support your demo (content need not stand alone without explanation)
 * **Website** - one-way communication, allows for more complete/in-depth coverage

+Posters are generally 24 x 36 inches.
+You may use a larger size if you want.
+You can print your poster in the Olin computer lab.

 **Submission mechanics**: (1) Your project README or project web site must link to your poster file.
 (2) Your poster must also be printed in time for the {{ part.due | date: '%b %-d' }} final event.